fibricheck/react-native-camera-sdk/properties.md

 ---
 description: >-
-  When you want to override the default settings (not recommended) you can adjust some of the module default parameters.
+  When you want to override the default settings (not recommended) you can adjust some of the module's default parameters.
+The code samples indicate their default values.
 ---

-# Other Settings
+# Properties

 ## Measurement Settings